terjeio/TM4C123GrblDriver/README.md

 Features:

 * All hardware dependent code, except host communication, in a single file.
-* Entry point for executing G-code, bypasess serial input buffers - can be used for jogging etc.
+* Entry point for executing G-code, bypasess serial input buffer - can be used for jogging etc.
 * Unknown M-code handler. _**WARNING:** primitive async implementation for now._
 * Improved jogging mode cancel, cancel will flush input buffer and stop any ongoing jog.
 * Command \(CTRL-C\) for exiting Grbl.